haifa-mk/security-project/README.md

 1. Register a new user through the application.
 2. Open the `users.db` file using DB Browser for SQLite.
 3. Navigate to the `users` table and view the `password` column.
-4. **Expected Result**: The stored password should appear as a long, hashed string starting with `$2b$`, confirming that bcrypt hashing is applied and passwords are not stored with the orignal weak MD5 Algorithm.
+4. **Expected Result**: The stored password should appear as a long, hashed string starting with `$2b$`, confirming that bcrypt hashing is applied and passwords are not stored with the original weak MD5 Algorithm.

 ### Cross-Site Scripting (XSS) Protection Using Input Sanitization